 [AR-4.4.2-a] The SEAL shall enable group management operations (e.g. CRUDN) by the authorized users.

-[AR-4.4.2-b] The SEAL shall enable creation of group to be used by one or more vertical applications within the same service domain.
+[AR-4.4.2-b] The SEAL shall enable creation of group to be used by one or more vertical applications within the same VAL system.

-Editor's Note: The definition of service domain is FFS.

 [AR-4.4.2-c] The SEAL shall enable two or more groups to be merged (temporarily or permanently) into a single group by the authorized users wherein all the group members of the constituent groups are designated as members of the merged group.

 4.5 Configuration management